10 Jul The ultimate SEO Guide for your Shopify Store.

 SEO (Search Engine optimization) is essential for ecommerce shops to flourish, and every store owner should have basic knowledge about how it works.

 SEO allows your store to climb up the SERP ranking (Search Engine Result Pages), which is crucial when growing your store in this digital age.
-Imagine your online store sells blue shoes and your shop appears as one as the first options every time someone searches for “Blue Shoes”, this means that you are getting tons of traffic and conversions for free!
+Imagine your online store sells blue shoes and your shop appears as one as the first options every time someone searches for “Blue Shoes,” this means that you are getting a ton of traffic and conversions for free!

 Let’s begin with some basic information about SEO if we search for our company “Clever Ecommerce” on Google we get:

 - Page Title: This is the most visible part.
 You should always put your primary keyword and brand name (50-60 character limit)